iclcv/icl/manual/modules/qt.rst

 As it's core, this package provides a wrapper API for the development of Qt-based GUI applications.
-The main class of this package is the **qt::GUI**, which is a general container component.
+The main class of this package is the :icl:`qt::GUI`, which is a general container component.
 In addition to wrapper components for all common *Qt-Widgets*, such as sliders, buttons and check-boxes, we provide a set of highly optimized image and data visualization *Widgets*.
 We will here give a complete but concise overview of ICL's GUI creation framework.
 Step by step examples are given in the tutorial chapters (:ref:`tut.gui` and :ref:`tut.interactive-gui-apps`)

 In additions, the **ICLQt** modules provides :ref:`qt.quick`